tiationg-kho/tiationg-kho/README.md

-# 👋 Welcome to My GitHub Profile!
+# 👋 Hi, I'm Tiationg!

-I'm Tiationg, a passionate Software Development Engineer with a drive to create exceptional applications that make a difference.
+A passionate Software Development Engineer with a drive to create exceptional applications that make a difference.
 With a strong track record of hands-on experience, my focus revolves around architecting scalable and efficient solutions that deliver tangible results.

 ## 🚀 Experience